chatharold/transparent-js/README.md

 ## How does it work

-  - You have an App ( OBJECT )
+  - global variables: get passed inside the html
-  - The save property(OBJECT) stores the data
+  - save: stores the data
+  - triggerEvent: contains all the events
-  - The trigger property(OBJECT) contains the functions
+  - The triggerMethod: contains all the methods
   - The Layout contains you HTML